lzim/teampsd/resources/training_guides/mtl_how_teams/ms_teams_guide.md

 ![](https://user-images.githubusercontent.com/59668647/88048270-e0814800-cb07-11ea-9c0e-51baf0b3c383.png)

-### Markdown
+### Use Markdown
 Teams is Markdown friendly!

 1. Try using **basic markdown** such as bolding or italicizing text in a comment/reply.
 ![](https://user-images.githubusercontent.com/59668647/88048320-fa228f80-cb07-11ea-940e-e11212b8b93e.png)

-### Meeting Call in Context
+### Start a Call in a Thread
-Tp start a meeting call within the same conversation thread to keep context:
+To start a meeting call within the same conversation thread to keep context:

 1. In the conversation thread, click on the **reply button**.